Moehammered/switch-remote-play/README.md

 - [x] No system crashing when going to sleep (stream will disconnect though and application is closeable)
 - [x] Desktop application to host remote connection stream
 - [x] Stream input from the switch to remote connection
-- [ ] Stream audio from remote connection to the switch
+- [x] Stream audio from remote connection to the switch
 - [x] Automatically connect switch and PC stream applications
 - [ ] Allow manual configuration of switch to PC connection
 - [x] Configure stream settings from switch
 - [x] Disconnect / Reconnect stream at will
+- [ ] Toggle Input Mode to DS4 controller
+- [ ] Toggle Input Mode to Xbox controller
+- [ ] Toggle Input Mode to mouse

 ## Thanks